wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 calico_veth_mtu=1430
 ```

-If the node does not know its onw public IP (e.g. becuase it's behind NAT) then you should also set the `wire.com/external-ip` annotation to the public IP of the node.
+If the node is not bound to the public IP the users will see(e.g. becuase it's behind NAT) then you should also set the `wire.com/external-ip` annotation to the public IP of the node.

 ## Post Installation checks